Bile Duct Cancer: Statistics

 Here are some statistics about bile duct cancer:

-About 2,000 to 3,000 people are diagnosed with bile duct cancer each year in the United States.
+About 8,000 people are diagnosed with bile duct cancer each year in the United States.

 The average age at diagnosis is 70, but it can sometimes happen in younger people.

 People in Asia or the Middle East are the most likely to get bile duct cancer.
 They are also more likely to die of it.
 This is partly because a parasitic infection of the bile ducts is more common in these areas of the world.
 This parasite raises the risk for bile duct cancer.